 Whether it’s pollution, rain, humidity or glaring sunshine, sometimes you need to grab the kids and head indoors for a good time.
 Luckily there’s a ton of options in the city for children of all ages when being under cover is key.
-And we’re not talking about plopping the family down in a movie theatre for hours, we mean physical, playful and even productive indoor activities.
-But most of all, the indoor play spots we list are all FUN.
-Find out for yourself…
+And we’re not talking about plopping the family down in a movie theatre for hours.
+We mean physical, playful and even productive indoor activities.

 These monster environments have everything under one roof to let the rugrats let off some steam, and even spots for mum and dad to chill out.

 The aptly named play centre is Hong Kong’s largest indoor family entertainment space for toddlers to teens.
 There’s 14,000 square feet of amusement open every day of the year, including mini golf, a huge rock wall to test their climbing skills (plus a smaller one for toddlers), interactive playground and more.
 It’s had a complete renovation with new and updated equipment, and they’ve added experiences like a Warrior Zone and a Mandarin playgroup with singing, dancing, sports and more.
 Little ones will love going down the largest indoor slides in Asia and bigger kids will get a thrill partnering up with a friend and stepping into the virtual reality capsules, VR pods that send them into deep space and down roller coasters.

 G/F, 31 North Plaza, Family Recreation Centre, 96 Siena Avenue, Discovery Bay North Plaza, 2441 0098